pklapperich/slackline/README.md

 # Share channels between Slack accounts!

+## How's this work

+In an ideal world you'd point an outbound webhook from your team's slack directly to an inbound webhook of your friend's slack team.
+Since that doesn't work, point your outbound webhook to this project which will re-format the data and forward it along to the inbound webhook of your friend's team.
+Now messages in your channel will show up in your friend's channel.
+Once your friend does the same with her team, you have bi-directional communication.

+Slackline requires no configuration on the server.
+Everything is handled via URL parameters.

 ## Why did we develop Slackline?

 We are big fans of [Slack][slack] and have been using it for a while